SAP-samples/sap-community-developer-challenge-eda-hana/README.md

-# SAP Community Developer Challenge - Exploratory Data Analysis with SAP HANA and Python
+# SAP Community Developer Challenge: Exploratory Data Analysis with SAP HANA and Python

-This repository is the starting point for the SAP Community Code Challenge for Cloud Native (see [SAP Community Application Development thread](...) and [corresponding blog post](...)).
+This repository is the starting point for the SAP Community Code Challenge for Exploratory Data Analysis (see [SAP Community Application Development thread](...) and [corresponding blog post](...)).

-The goal for this month's Developer Challenge is to help you get started with fundamentals of the Python machine learning client for SAP HANA.
+The goal for this month's Developer Challenge is to help you get started with fundamentals of the [Python machine learning client for SAP HANA](https://help.sap.com/doc/cd94b08fe2e041c2ba778374572ddba9/2022_4_QRC/en-US/hana_ml.html).

 ## Participation